OCD (Obsessive-Compulsive Disorder)

 Family Support for OCD

 Family members can help OCD patients manage their disorder by being supportive and calm and by becoming informed about the disorder.
 They should offer compliments when the OCD patient avoids reacting to his or her compulsions.
 In some cases, it may be helpful for family members to offer their observations to the patient’s clinician.
+It is important to find help on treating obsessive-compulsive disorder for you or loved one.

 Under no circumstances should a family member be critical or offer negative comments about the patient’s disorder.
 Such feedback is not helpful and is often detrimental to the patient.
 If family members have previously participated in OCD rituals with the patient, they should not immediately stop.
 Instead, the family members should discuss this problem with the OCD patient’s therapist.